 In the fourth quarter of 2000, management approved a plan to restructure the Company's accounting functions and centralize them at its corporate headquarters in Lombard, Illinois.
-This centralization plan will result in the reduction of 56 accounting-related employees from the operating companies.
-All affected employees were informed in mid-November 2000.
-In connection with this plan, the Company recorded a pretax charge of \$250,000 classified as salaries and benefits in the fourth quarter of 2000.
-These costs are expected to be paid during the first half of 2001 and have been included in accrued payroll expenses.
+This centralization plan was to result in the reduction of 56 accounting-related positions from the operating companies.
+All affected employees were informed of this decision in mid-November 2000.
+In connection with this plan, the Company recorded a pre-tax charge of \$250,000 that is included in salaries and benefits expense in the fourth quarter of 2000.
+During 2001, \$206,000 was paid related to the accounting restructuring and thirty-one employees were terminated.
+The remaining \$44,000 of the accrual was reversed in 2001, thereby reducing salaries and benefits expense.